shreeshailaya/C-DAC-Notes/Python/Readme.md

 - Logical Error
 - Runtime
 	- Divide by 0
-- In expection handling we work on handling the error
+- In expectation handling we work on handling the error
-- Expection error useually client side error
+- Expectation error usually client side error
-- To handle and to avoid the whole apllication for stoping server we use expection handling
+- To handle and to avoid the whole application for stopping server we use expectation handling

 #### TRY EXPECT FINALLY
 - The `try` block lets you test a block of code for errors.